Eating Healthy With MS

 Make Your Own Cycle Menu(s) aka A Customized Meal Plan

-This idea can be expanded even further… Imagine a collection of seasonal menus that include lots of fresh seasonal produce and or your favorite seasonal recipes.
+You can expand this idea even further… Imagine a collection of seasonal menus that include lots of fresh seasonal produce and or your favorite seasonal recipes.
 If you include optional celebratory or special occasion recipes in each seasonal cycle then you won’t have to scramble for an idea.
-Of course, you can experiment with new recipes and update the cycle recipes and menus to keep it fresh.
+Of course, you can experiment with new recipes and update the cycle recipes and menus to keep it fresh while still eating healthy.

 Keep recipes and grocery lists together in a notebook or an app like the AnyList app for even more convenience.